proveskit/Documentation/docs/index.md

 This is what inspired us to dream of a world where the CubeSat developer never has to wonder whether or not their satellite will work.
 They would only have to ask “how well will my satellite work.”
 The PROVES CubeSat Kit is just the beginning of how we are planning to make this world a reality.

 ## Documentation Layout
+This documentation site is split into five sections:
+- **Overview:** Detailing the general background and flight heritage of the PROVES Kit.
+- **Design:** Which presents the key design decisions that have gone into the PROVES Kit.
+- **Assembly Guide:** A chapter by chapter walkthrough of building a PROVES Kit.
+- **Core Documentation:** Detailed accounts of the components of the PROVES Kit.
+- **Publications:** A record of the presentations and papers presented at conferences and workshops regarding the PROVES Kit.